October 6, 2017, 6:30 PM

 Free and open to the public

-Join Tang Curator-at-Large Isolde Brielmaier as she moderates a discussion with Harvard historian Elizabeth Hinton, artist Duron Jackson, and activist Johnny Perez on the subject of mass incarceration, ideas of mobility and immobility (social, economic, political), and the prison industrial complex.
+Join Tang Curator-at-Large Isolde Brielmaier on Friday, October 6, at 6:30 pm, as she moderates a discussion with Harvard historian Elizabeth Hinton, artist Duron Jackson, and activist Johnny Perez on the subject of mass incarceration, ideas of mobility and immobility (social, economic, political), and the prison industrial complex.

 The discussion will take into account the recent and current political and social climate in the U.S. Particular attention will be given to how these issues are made visible in today’s culture as well as the social and political implications of these images.

-Assistant professor of history and of African and African American studies at Harvard University.
-Her research focuses on the persistence of poverty and racial inequality in the twenty-century United States.
+Elizabeth Hinton, Assistant Professor of History and of African and African American Studies at Harvard University, focuses her research on the persistence of poverty and racial inequality in the twenty-century United States.
 Her new book, From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America, was published in 2016.

-A multi-disciplinary artist who explores the social inter-relationships of “Blackness” within the broader context of contemporary culture.
+Multi-disciplinary artist Duron Jackson explores the social inter-relationships of “Blackness” within the broader context of contemporary culture.
 Duron’s works focus on social and political histories in relation to mass incarceration, constructions of criminality, and state surveillance in the United States.

-The Safe Reentry advocate at the Urban Justice Center Mental Health Project (MHP), a nonprofit law firm providing pro bono legal services to under-served population in NYC.
+Johnny Perez is the Safe Reentry Advocate at the Urban Justice Center Mental Health Project (MHP), a nonprofit law firm providing pro bono legal services to under-served population in NYC.
 Specifically, he works directly with people with mental illness and histories of incarceration.
-Johnny is a member of the 2017 Just Leadership USA Leading with Conviction Program and is now in the process completing his first nonfiction book: Uncuffed: Reflections on Criminal Justice After 13 Years of Incarceration.
+Johnny is a member of Just Leadership USA’s 2017 Leading with Conviction Program and is now in the process completing his first nonfiction book: Uncuffed: Reflections on Criminal Justice After 13 Years of Incarceration.

 The Accelerator Series is the Tang Teaching Museum’s dynamic conversation series on big ideas and big issues that seeks to find new entry points into discussions that veer from traditional paths.
 As an open and inclusive public forum for dialogue, exchange and questioning, the Accelerator Series ignites a collective sense of intellectual curiosity and fosters thoughtful engagement with a deeper understanding of compelling issues that have the potential to spark radical transformations.